basecamp/kamal-site/docs/upgrading/overview.md

 ### Downgrading

-If you want to reverse your changes and go back to Kamal 1.9.
+If you want to reverse your changes and go back to Kamal 1.9:

 1. Uninstall Kamal 2.0.
-2. Confirm you are running Kamal 1.9, by running `kamal version`
+2. Confirm you are running Kamal 1.9 by running `kamal version`.
 3. Run the `kamal downgrade` command.
-It has the same options as `kamal upgrade` and will reverse the process
+It has the same options as `kamal upgrade` and will reverse the process.

 The upgrade and downgrade commands can be re-run against servers that have already been upgraded or downgraded.